eebmagic/kindle-clippings/exports/All About Love (bell hooks).md

 >A man’s eros, his capacity for love and relatedness, must be freed from attachment to the mother, and able to reach out to a woman who is his contemporary; otherwise he remains a demanding, dependent, childish person.”
 Here Sanford is speaking about negative dependency, which is not the same as healthy attachment.
 Men who are positively attached to their mothers are able to balance that bond, negotiating dependency and autonomy, and can extend it to affectional bonds with other women.
 In fact, most women know that a man who genuinely loves his mother is likely to be a better friend, partner, or mate than a man who has always been overly dependent on his mother, expecting her to unconditionally meet all his needs.
 Since genuine love requires a recognition of the autonomy of ourselves and the other person, a man who has loved in childhood has already learned healthy practices of individuation.
 ---

-**Page 15 (Loc.
-223-25)**

-**Date: Added on Saturday, December 03, 2022, 12:32 AM**
->in psychiatrist M. Scott Peck’s classic self-help book The Road Less Traveled, first published in 1978.
-Echoing the work of Erich Fromm, he defines love as “the will to extend one’s self for the purpose of nurturing one’s own or another’s spiritual growth.”
----

 **Page 146 (Loc.
 2230-34)**

 **Date: Added on Sunday, December 11, 2022, 07:17 PM**